The Ashes: Steve Smith, Brad Haddin heap more misery on England

-Australia recovered on the back of a Steve Smith home-town century and more Brad Haddin batting heroics to put reeling England on the rack again in the final Sydney Ashes Test Friday
+Australia recovered on the back of a Smith home-town ton and more Haddin batting heroics to put England on the rack again in the final Ashes Test Friday

 The Australians, sent into bat after Alastair Cook's first toss win of the series, stormed back from a parlous 97 for five to leave the beleaguered tourists in familiar trouble by opening day stumps.